xp44mm/Notebook/entityFramework/Entity Framework Core in Action.md

     optionsBuilder.Options
 ```

-Creating an instance of the application’s `DbContext` to access the database
+Creating an instance of the application's `DbContext` to access the database

 源代码位于@EfCoreInAction\Test\UnitTests\DataLayer\Ch02_CreateDbContext.cs